Best exercise equipment for quick weight loss

 Dear Goldilocks looking for something "just right,"

-You bring up two important points — how to fit exercise into a hectic schedule and how to achieve quick weight loss.
+In your question, you bring up two issues — how to fit exercise into a hectic schedule and how to achieve quick weight loss.
 Let's deal with the quick weight loss issue first.

 Theoretically, to lose one pound of fat, a person must have an energy deficit of about 3500 calories, meaning one has to eat 3500 fewer calories than one needs, burn 3500 more calories than one eats, or find a combination somewhere in-between.
 To lose ten pounds, a person has to generate a deficit of 35,000 calories (yes, that's thirty-five THOUSAND).
 Since most women of about your weight need approximately 1800 to 2200 calories a day to meet their total energy needs, this could take some time to accomplish.
 Women who are trying to lose weight still need to consume at least 1200 calories a day (any less can have unhealthy effects on your body).

-Instead of focusing on quick weight loss, focus on ways to keep healthy and active in order to reach your long-term fitness and weight management goals.
+Instead of focusing on quick weight loss, it is a good idea to focus on ways to keep healthy and active in order to reach your long-term fitness and weight management goals.
 You may also want to look at why you want to lose ten pounds.
 Consider asking questions like, do I have the energy to do what I need and want to do?
 Is my weight keeping me from other participating in other activities?
 Based on the information in your question, you appear to already be at a healthy weight for a person your height and gender.

-- Incorporate more activity, that really won't take up any extra time, into your regular routine; for example, climb the stairs instead of using an elevator or escalator at every opportunity
+- Incorporating more activity, that really won't take up any extra time, into your regular routine; for example, climb the stairs instead of using an elevator or escalator at every opportunity.

 Remember that exercise doesn't have to be an "all or nothing" endeavor.
 Do your best during the busy times, and try not to let the exercising itself become a source of stress.